• Skip to primary navigation

 • Add a few tablespoons of fresh herbs like rosemary, cilantro, thyme sage or anything that sounds good to you.

-What to Serve with Cornbread
+What Dishes to Pair with Cornbread

-Well the most obvious is chili of course - here are my top suggestions of what to eat with cornbread:
+Well the most obvious is chili of course.
+Here are my top suggestions of what to eat with cornbread:

 • It pairs seamlessly with this Turkey Veggie Chili – one of my all time favorites

-Hand holding a honey dipper drizzling honey onto a piece of cornbread
+Hand holding a honey dipper drizzling honey onto a piece of cornbread.

 Ingredients